drs-11/gsoc-proposal/README.md

 - ### Programming Experience:

   - I was introduced to Python in my high school days.
 Since then I have explored and delved into computer sciences and applications ultimatley and obviously leading me to pursue a degree in Computer Science(currently in pre-final year).
-Python has been my main language for a long time with trying some other languages on the side.
+Python has been my main language for a long time with me trying my hand on some other languages on the side.
 I have basic understanding of software workflows and API design.

 - ### Personal Projects: